andrew/ultimate-awesome/README.md

 - [awesome-vqvae](https://github.com/rese1f/awesome-vqvae) - A collection of resources and papers on Vector Quantized Variational Autoencoder (VQ-VAE) and its application.
 - [awesome-platform-engineering-tools](https://github.com/seifrajhi/awesome-platform-engineering-tools) - A curated list of Platform Engineering Tools.
 - [awesome-video-object-detection](https://github.com/zhanghengdev/awesome-video-object-detection) - This is a list of awesome articles about object detection from video.
-- [Awesome-CLIP-in-Medical-Imaging](https://github.com/zhaozh10/Awesome-CLIP-in-Medical-Imaging) - A Survey on CLIP in Medical Imaging.
 - [awesome-edge-machine-learning](https://github.com/Bisonai/awesome-edge-machine-learning) - A curated list of awesome edge machine learning resources, including research papers, inference engines, challenges, books, meetups and others.
 - [data-science-learning-path](https://github.com/data-folks/data-science-learning-path) - Data Science Learning Path - A complete guide to learn data science for beginners.
 - [awesome-web-scraper](https://github.com/duyet/awesome-web-scraper) - A collection of awesome web scaper, crawler.